nullcade/fancade-editor-documentation/README.md

 > [!WARNING]
 > this project may result in your ban if used in the wrong way (or the right way). please make sure that your game is stable enough before publishing it.

+> [!NOTE]
+> this project is under a proprietary license and it's closed source, but we hope that we make it open source (under GPLv3), or at least "source available" (if there is any legal conflicts)

 # The Editor

 the editor has 3 tabs with different purposes which are: